-Any staff member or visitor to the school will refer concerns to the designated safeguarding lead or deputy designated safeguarding lead.
+Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
-Less urgent concerns or requests for support will be referred to the Children and Families Hub via the Essex Effective Support portal.
-Wherever possible, the school will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
-However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
-On occasions, it may be necessary to seek advice from the Children and Families Hub and / or Essex Police in making decisions about when it is appropriate to share information with parents / carers.
+Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support portal.
+The school may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
+Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
+However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
+On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.

-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for reconsideration of the case with the designated safeguarding lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for reconsideration of the case with the designated safeguarding lead.

-If, for any reason, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
+If, for any reason, the designated safeguarding lead (or deputy) is not available, this will not delay appropriate action being taken.
 Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.